Wall Street opens higher this Friday despite weekly unemployment

 The day on Thursday passed calmly, both in fixed income and in equities, while looking for new catalysts to try to beat the zone of annual highs.
 It all depends on the intensity of the tapering debate.

-The Fed minutes from the April 27-28 meeting have suggested that the debate on tapering could start in July.
+The Fed’s minutes of the April 27-28 meeting have suggested that the debate on tapering could start in July.
 Although Jerome Powell has repeatedly asked investors for patience and more after the disappointing employment data was known: 444,000 vs 478,000 previously and vs 450,000 expected.

 For his part, Robert Kaplan, president of the Dallas Fed, said: “I expect a growth of the US economy of 6.5% for this year.
-In addition, Kaplan points out that the agency will have to debate “sooner rather than later” on “tapering”.
+In addition, Kaplan points out that the agency should debate “sooner rather than later” on “tapering.”

 At the business level, CNBC notes that cruise lines rose after Carnival said some companies would resume cruising in July.
 Carnival added 1% in premarket operations.